PrajsRamteke/4Coders/readme.md

 ## How to Use

-- Go to the 4 Coders website.
+- Go to the CodeGPT website.
 - Enter your API key or click the "Click To Get Free API" button to get one.
 - Enter your code in the "INPUT" section.
 - Choose the service you want to use (debugging, optimization, enhancement, or explanation).